tellor-io/dataSpecs/types/FilecoinCID.md

 `0x7358f056230629915e1e6a8ef2c2f02496de3de644cbfadfced0449b784f8d47`

-**Tellor reporter's response should be:**

-The ipfs CID Value submitted as bytes:
+The Tellor reporter should report the ipfs CID Value submitted as bytes:
 `0x000000000000000000000000000000000000000000000000000000000000002e516d645734464e4b7350533979796b4b4e357343375135337064574a527a325458675652476e5a48617750377165000000000000000000000000000000000000`

 Decoded Value: